jonniedie/ComponentArrays.jl/docs/src/examples/adaptive_control.md

         error("This is not a SISO system")
     end

-    # Put into observer canonical form so the first element is also the y value
+    # Put into transposed observer canonical form so the first element is also the y value
     BB = reverse(vec(C))
     CC = reverse(vec(B))'
     DD = D[1,1]